 The Major in Ancient History is more specific to the content and methods of historical study, and may include a focus on other ancient mediterranean and global cultures, not just Greece and Rome.

-Students majoring in Classical Studies or Ancient History may consider pursuing honors in the major by proposing, researching, and writing a Senior Research Paper.
+Students majoring in Classical Studies or Ancient History may consider pursuing in the major by proposing, researching, and writing a Senior Research Paper.